MinervaRose/MinervaRose.github.io/docs/_posts/2023-03-12-jack-russell-sweater.markdown

 ## Assembling

-I used a yarn needle and sew them from the back so that the stitching would not be visible.
+I used a yarn needle to sew the back of the granny squares together so that the stitching would not be visible.
 You are welcome to use any joining technique.

 I ended up using 48 daisy granny squares.

-Both the front and back panel are made with 5 x 5 squares, but I removed two squares for the legs at the front.
+Both the front and back panels are made with 5 x 5 squares, but I removed two squares to leave room for the legs at the front.

 ## Making it pretty